 #6 – Sunshine Skyway Bridge

-The newer Sunshine Skyway Bridge is a concrete cable-stayed bridge that is 29,040 feet long, has a 1,200-foot main span, and has been considered by the Travel Channel as one of the Top 10 bridges in the world.
+The newer Sunshine Skyway Bridge is a concrete cable-stayed bridge that is 29,040 feet long, has a 1,200-foot main span, and has been called one of the Top 10 bridges in the world.

 - Sunshine Skyway Bridge Facts & Statistics